-Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to Antony Ryan of Cravath, Swaine & Moore LLP and Philippe Selendy of Selendy & Gay PLLC for their continued assistance with this volume.
+Lexology Getting The Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
+We also extend special thanks to the contributing editors, Antony Ryan of Cravath Swaine & Moore LLP and Philippe Z Selendy of Selendy & Gay PLLC, for their continued assistance with this volume.